jwisda/actionstats/README.md

 ### actionstats
 ActionStats is simple statistical calculation package written in Go.
-It takes an "Action" which includes a name and a time and returns the average time for each action.
+It takes an "Action" which includes a name and a time.
+At any point it can return the current average time for each action.
 ActionStats is written to accept concurrent calls to all functions.

 ### Example Implementation: